-If there is one constant in the work of singer-songwriter Sawyer Gebauer, it is change.
-Moving to Sweden from Wisconsin at only 19, he formed and fronted the mercurial Brittsommar, a musical entity that took off in Europe with a rotating cast of musicians.
+Change is the constant in the work of singer, songwriter and composer, Sawyer Gebauer.
+Moving to Sweden from the Midwest at 19, he formed and fronted the mercurial Brittsommar, a musical entity that took off in Europe with a rotating cast of talent.